Is it even possible to eat while suffering from hyperemesis gravidarum?

-This should be an obvious one to anyone who has ever thrown up before… Vomiting multiple times in a day results in a raw, sore throat that makes even speaking painful.
+This should be an obvious one to anyone who has ever thrown up before… It’s not uncommon for women with hyperemesis gravidarum to vomit up to 50 times a day.
+This can result in a raw, sore throat that makes even speaking painful.
 Considering that most of what comes up is bile, the lining of the throat can be severely damaged and it’s not uncommon for women to have blood in their vomit both from tearing the throat and/or esophagus.
 An anesthetic throat spray is a great alternative to sucking on lozenges.

 5. Acid Reflux

-So we’ve established that everywhere from the mouth to the stomach (and vice versa) resembles a war zone.
-This means of course that acid reflux will be the norm for the duration of the pregnancy.
+So we’ve established that everywhere from the mouth to the stomach resembles a war zone.
+This means,of course, that acid reflux will be the norm for the duration of the pregnancy.
 This, again, is something many women without HG experience, but this time – it’s not just a common case of heartburn.
 With torn tissues in the throat and esophagus – it can cause a constant burning sensation in the chest.
 If you can manage liquids, there are organic teas that can help with heartburn.
 If regular antacids aren’t working, then talk to your doctor about a prescription strength one.

-And if you weren’t already dehydrated and spending most of your time in the bathroom already, then this ought to fix that.
-You can expect this mess after receiving a round of IV fluids, taking a suppository or eating and drinking a little bit after a few days of not eating or drinking at all.
+And if you weren’t spending enough of your time in the bathroom already, then this ought to fix that.
+You can expect this mess after receiving a round of IV fluids, taking a suppository anti-emetic or eating and drinking a little bit after a few days of not eating or drinking at all.
+It can be especially difficult to stay hydrated while you’re losing fluids out of both ends.
 Basically your entire gastrointestinal system gets messed up thanks to hyperemesis gravidarum.
 You may have to wait it out, or consider using an all-natural remedy.